OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

-With much of the required technology already being used by Hennepin County, this team focused on figuring out how to make the Broader Needs Assessment tool accessible and useable to the public.
+With much of the required technology already being used by Hennepin County, this team focused on figuring out how to make the Broader Needs Assessment tool accessible and usable to the public.
 This involved defining some technical additions to the tool to be more user friendly, which the team presented at the end of the weekend.
 However, the technical barriers to public access are small compared to the administrative barriers.
 As such, this team spent quite a bit